getumbrel/umbrel-os/README.md

 ## 💻 SSH

 SSH is enabled by default and you can use the following credentials to login to your Umbrel node.
+The password listed here is the default password before setting up access to the dashboard. **After setup the password for user `umbrel` will be set to the password entered during setup**.

 - Hostname: `umbrel.local`
 - User: `umbrel`